shashwat51/tribetest/README.md

 1) update the automation/src/main/java/com/tribe/config/Config.java
 with the location of chromedriver.exe executable

-2) Username and passwords are currently hardcoded into /automation/src/main/java/test/automation/App.java or /automation/src/test/java/test/automation/AppTest.java
+2) Username and passwords and URL are currently hardcoded into /automation/src/main/java/test/automation/App.java or /automation/src/test/java/test/automation/AppTest.java